amhoba2014/nest-mongodb-shop-crud-api/README.md

 This project is still in development.
 I will update the todo list here as I continue the development.

 - [X] In the delete apis, if there is a dependency between the data, it will give an error.
-- [ ] Postman file for apis
-- [ ] The DB script that generates the structure and the data to run this application
+- [X] The DB script that generates the structure and the data to run this application
-- [ ] Write more nuanced tests.
 - [X] Add a diagram to the `How to scale this?` part above.
 - [ ] Authentication.
 Currently everybody can use the REST api.
 Its a critical security issue.
 We should authorize users based on their roles and tokens.
-- [ ] Make mongodb instance persistent.
-Although its enough for testing, We should consider making this project be usable for production too.
 - [X] The CI/CD pipeline is incomplete.
 Complete it.